-The buttons at the top portion of the Mask Options can be quite helpful, especially when you're working with complex masks, or when you wish to reuse masks in other parts of Effects.
-There functions are as follows:
+The buttons at the top portion of the Mask

+Options can be quite helpful, especially when you're working with complex masks, or when you wish to reuse masks in other parts of Effects.
+Their functions are as follows:

-- Invert reverses the contents of the mask, swapping the tones. - The Reset button erases the current mask, leaving it filled with white. - The Copy and Paste buttons let you copy the current mask, to paste it into another filter, local adjustment or layer. - The View button toggles the Mask View on and off. - The Lumen button creates a luminosity mask of the image (see page 50).
+- Invert reverses the contents of the mask, swapping the tones. - The Reset button erases the current mask, leaving it filled with white. - The Copy and Paste buttons let you copy the current mask, to paste it into another filter, local adjustment or layer. - The View button toggles the Mask View on and off. - The Lumen button creates a luminosity mask of the image for the current filter, adjustment or layer, replacing any existing masks (see page 59).